 Remember to have SMART (Specific, Measurable, Achievable, Relevant and Time-bound) expectations from the CRM.
 It’s the difference between increasing your deals and increasing the number of closed deals by 100% in 30 days.

 CRM software can’t be imposed on your reps; they need to use it to feel happy about it.
 If the CRM has a free trial, get your reps to sign up right away.
 It’s a great way to find out everything about the CRM, including the kind of support on offer.
 This also ensures your team is more invested in the software if/when you make a purchasing decision.

 Try Freshsales CRM.
-It comes with a free 30-day trial, and includes built-in phone, email integration, reports and automations, among other features.
+With a host of capabilities from email to automations locked into one system, Freshsales meets all your business requirements and enhances the performance of your team.
 Plus you get free, 24x5 support over phone and email—irrespective of whether you’re a free user or a paying customer.

 Both.
 Some CRMs like Freshsales have a free version plus a variety of paid plans.
 Other CRMs are either free-only or paid-only.
 Free versions usually have a cap on the number of reps who can login.
 In some cases, an unlimited number of reps can use the free CRM.
 Some CRMs also encourage prospects to sign up for a free trial, typically ranging between 15 and 30 days.

 Practically everyone in the organization.
 Sales reps, sales managers, the VP of Sales—there’s something in the CRM for everyone.
 Other teams in your business can also use it.
 Marketing can run email campaigns to targeted prospects; customer support can use sales context to resolve tickets better.
 Even your accounting department can use CRM software to manage their invoices.